-Gateways represent decision points in the process.
+Gateways represent decision points in a process.
 They split or merge the flow of the process and control which path will be taken depending on certain conditions.

-For example, suppose an employee has prepared an invoice.
+Suppose an employee has drafted an invoice.
 If the amount is large, it must be approved not only by the employee's immediate supervisor but also by the CEO.
-If the amount is insignificant, then the employee will be given money right away.
+If the amount is insignificant, then the invoice will be right away.

-The exclusive gateway activates only one outgoing connector.
+An exclusive gateway activates only one outgoing connector.
 This is how it works.
-First, you specify the conditions for the gateway outgoing connectors.
-In this article, we describe in details how to do it.
+First, you specify the conditions for the outgoing connectors.
+To learn more about it, see Connectors.

-When the process flow comes to the gateway, the system evaluates the conditions and selects the connector which meets the condition.
+When the process flow reaches the gateway, the system evaluates the conditions and selects the connector that meets the condition.
 The conditions are evaluated in the order they appear in the gateway settings, on the Connectors tab.

-The exclusive gateway requires the default connector to be specified.
+The Exclusive Gateway requires a default connector to be specified.

 For example, in the sales process, a salesperson may offer optional services to the client.
 Depending on the decision of the buyer, the process will either end, or the salesperson will be assigned the task of drawing up a service agreement.

-The Inclusive gateway activates one or more process paths based on the conditions on the outgoing connectors.
+An inclusive gateway activates one or more process paths that meet the specified conditions.

-For example, after an operator accepts an order, the following alternative flows can be created depending on the conditions:
+For example, after an operator accepts an order, the following alternative flows can be activated depending on the conditions: